 - Programs and Services

 CSS services are coordinated with other community based programs and may include referrals to other agencies for Meals on Wheels, Adult Day Programs, Nursing, and Home care.
-Most of these referrals are not coordinated via the Community Care Access Centres (CCAC).
-The CSS team uses the common assessment tool that is used by all Community Support Services in the Province of Ontario.
+The CSS team uses the Common Assessment Tool that is used by all Community Support Services in the Province of Ontario.
 This enables us to make better service plans for our clients.
 The majority of our sites use the InterRAI Screener Tool.
-The following support services are available to help people continue to live a full and independent life in their home community:
+The following support services are available to help Métis people across Ontario continue to live full and independent lives in their home communities:

 Regular visits and phone calls, based on client wishes, help to provide support for isolated or ill clientele while ensuring their health and safety.
 Regular contact is made through visits by MNO staff or volunteers are arranged by CSS Coordinators.